fluxninja/aperture/docs/content/architecture/architecture.md

 from SLOs and calculate recovery or escalation actions that are translated as adjustments to the agents.

-After computing the adjustments, the Aperture controller synchronizes them with the relevant Aperture agents.
+After computing the adjustments, the Aperture Controller synchronizes them with the relevant Aperture Agents.
 These adjustments encompass load throttling, workload prioritization, and auto-scaling actions, among others.
 By disseminating the calculated adjustments to the agents, the controller ensures that the agents take localized actions in line with the global state of the